gluonhq/client-samples/README.md

 #### Linux and Android

-* Download this version of GraalVM: https://download2.gluonhq.com/substrate/graalvm/graalvm-svm-linux-20.1.0-ea+28.zip and unpack it like you would any other JDK. (e.g. in `/opt`)
+* Download the latest development version of GraalVM: https://github.com/graalvm/graalvm-ce-dev-builds/releases by choosing `graalvm-ce-java11-linux-amd64-20.2.0-dev.tar.gz` from the list of assets and unpack it to a preferred location on your system (e.g. in `/opt`)

 * Configure the runtime environment.
 Set `GRAALVM_HOME` environment variable to the GraalVM installation directory.

   For example:

-      export GRAALVM_HOME=/opt/graalvm-svm-linux-20.1.0-ea+28
+      export GRAALVM_HOME=/opt/graalvm-ce-java11-20.2.0-dev

 * Set `JAVA_HOME` to point to the GraalVM installation directory